aminrahimian/human-agent-mobility/README.md

 + Python 3.10

-*Depending on the size of the dataset and parameters simulations, user might require access to high performance computing (HPC)*
+*Depending on the size of the dataset and parameters simulations, the user might require access to high-performance computing (HPC)*

 ## RL models for deterministic environment:

 We simulate search tasks where target locations follow a hierarchical distribution and their locations are fixed between search tasks (episodes) but unknown to the agent.

+The following methods were used previously to simulate target search.
+Although they can be used to learn optimal policies, they have some limitations which are presented here.

+### Tabular SARSA & Q-learning methods:

+Under tabular methods, each state is represented as an entry of the value function table.
+In our problem setting, we define states as the location of the agent in the search space; however, we have to discretize the search space such that we can assign an entry for each location of the agent.

+### Planning & learning:

-### MC
+### Actor-critic methods:

 User should transform network dataset information to run the simulations: